CS234319/safot/tutorials/md/theory/syllabus.md

            5. **Unused Keywords**
               1. **Reserved Keyword** for future e.g., entry in early C, later dropped
               2. **Deprecated Keyword** used in the past, e.g., delete in D; frowned upon now
               3. **Forbidden Keyword** never used, never will be used, e.g, const and goto in java, to protect against mistakes, denote nothing

-8. Example: analyze the tokens of D
+8. tokens of D example: 1T
-9. **Other Lexical Perspectives**
+9. Optional: **Other Lexical Perspectives**
     1. Block open/closing
     2. Separatist/Terminst/Permissive/Mixed
     3. Case